yehia67/documentation/node-software/0.1/iri/how-to-guides/install-a-pow-proxy.md

         ```

         :::info:
-        Most modern CPUs support AVX, but you may want to check which implementation that your CPU supports.
+        Most modern CPUs support AVX, but you should check which implementation your one supports.
         :::

-        This will create a executable file called `caddy` in the `iotacaddy/caddy` directory.
+        This action will create a executable file called `caddy` in the `iotacaddy/caddy` directory.

 5. Create a file called `Caddyfile` in the same directory as your `caddy` executable file

 6. Configure your PoW proxy server by [editing the `Caddyfile` file](https://caddyserver.com/tutorial/caddyfile).
-Here is an example of the contents of the file
+In this example, we run the PoW proxy server on localhost.
+If you want to access your PoW proxy server from an external network, change the URL to your public IP address and make sure that the port is open.

         ```bash
-        # The URL of your proxy server
+        # Set the URL of your PoW proxy server
         127.0.0.1:15265 {

         gzip

-        # log requests to the proxy with rotation
+        # Log requests to the proxy with rotation
         log requests.log {
                 rotate_size 100
                 rotate_age  90